-( Fashion House, a collection of clips from British Pathe, 1950-1969.
-This film has no sound.)
+(The film is “Fashion House”, a collection of clips from British Pathé, 1950-1969.
+It has no sound)

 The House Of Mirelle was a high end fashion house that existed in the UK city of Hull between 1938 and 1978.

 It was owned by creative pioneer Mira Bibbero Mountain, famous in Hull and across the UK.

 It opened in the last months of calm before the outbreak of World War II and fast made its mark in a thriving city.

 The 1940s and 1950s

 By the 1950s it was groundbreaking in bringing high fashion to Hull and the values that went alongside it.

 The Showroom was suitable for the well known and wealthy of East Riding who were given personal attention, always.

 The Workroom provided an expert sewing and tailoring service to change clothing according to each woman’s measurements and taste.

 Models and Fashion Labels